-The Group is made up of commercial banks, insurance companies and other financial services companies in various countries and its performance as a global business depends on its ability to manage its different businesses under various economic, social and political conditions, facing different normative and regulatory requirements in many of the jurisdictions in which it operates (including, among others, different supervisory regimes and different tax and legal regimes related to the repatriation of funds or the nationalisation or expropriation of assets).
-In addition, the Group's international operations may face risks and challenges to which its local competitors may not be exposed, such as currency risk (as of 30th June, 2022, 31st December, 2021 and 2020, 44.3 per cent, 41.5 per cent. and 46.4 per cent. of the Group's assets, respectively, and 41.6 per cent., 37.8 per cent. and 44.1 per cent. of the Group's liabilities, respectively, were denominated in currencies other than euro), the difficulty of managing or supervising a local entity from abroad, political risks (which could affect only foreign investors) or limitations on the distribution or repatriation of dividends (for example, from BBVA's Venezuelan and Argentinean subsidiaries, whose book value is ε 82 million and ε 1,326 million, respectively, as of 30th June, 2022) is subject to certain restrictions and there is no assurance that further restrictions will not be imposed, thus worsening its position compared to that of local competitors.
+The Group is made up of commercial banks, insurance companies and other financial services companies in various countries and its performance as a global business depends on its ability to manage its different businesses under various economic, social and political conditions, facing different legal and regulatory requirements in many of the jurisdictions in which it operates (including, among others, different supervisory regimes and different tax and legal regimes related to the repatriation of funds or the nationalisation or expropriation of assets).

+In addition, the Group's international operations may expose it to risks and challenges to which its local competitors may not be exposed, such as currency risk (as of 31st December, 2022 and 31st December 2021, 44.7 per cent. and 41.5 per cent. of the Group's assets, respectively, and 42.1 per cent., and 37.8 per cent. of the Group's liabilities, respectively, were denominated in currencies other than euro), the difficulty of managing or supervising a local entity from abroad, political risks (which could affect only foreign investors) or limitations on the distribution or repatriation of dividends (for example, the repatriation of dividends from each of BBVA's Venezuelan and Argentinean subsidiaries (whose book values were €109 million and €1,396 million, respectively, as of 31st December, 2022, and €78 million and €1,130 million, respectively, as of 31st December, 2021) is subject to certain restrictions and there is no assurance that further restrictions will not be imposed), thus worsening its position compared to that of local competitors.

-In 2021, dividend income from its subsidiaries represented €1,699 million, approximately 22.7 per cent. of the gross margin of Banco Bilbao Vizcaya Argentaria, S.A.
-There has been an increase of 36.5 per cent. compared to 2020.
-Due, in part, to the Group's decision to follow a 'Multiple Point of Entry' strategy, in accordance with the framework for the resolution of financial entities designed by the Financial Stability Board (FSB), the Group's subsidiaries are self-sufficient and each subsidiary is responsible for managing its own capital and liquidity.
+In 2022, dividend income from its subsidiaries represented €3,347 million, which was approximately 35.2 per cent. of the gross margin of the Issuer.
+This represented an increase of 97.0 per cent. compared to 2021.
+This was due in part to the Group's decision to follow a 'Multiple Point of Entry' strategy, in accordance with the framework for the resolution of financial entities designed by the Financial Stability Board (FSB), by which each of the Group's subsidiaries are self-sufficient and each subsidiary is responsible for managing its own capital and liquidity.
 This means that the payment of dividends, distributions and advances by the Group's subsidiaries to BBVA depends not only on the results of those subsidiaries, but also on the context of their operations and liquidity needs, and may be further limited by legal, regulatory and contractual restrictions.
-For example, in response to the crisis caused by the COVID-19 pandemic, certain restrictions were adopted that affect the distribution and/or repatriation of dividends of some of the Group's subsidiaries.
-There is no assurance that these restrictions will not remain in effect or, where lifted, be reinstated, or that similar or new restrictions will not be imposed in the future.
 Furthermore, the Issuer's right, as a shareholder, to participate in the distribution of assets resulting from the eventual liquidation or any reorganisation of its subsidiaries will be effectively subordinated to the rights of the creditors of those subsidiaries, including their commercial creditors.